My heart is in the East, while I am at the edge of the West. – Yehuda Halevi

 Discovering Israel in Religious School

 In our Temple Beth El Religious School we will be learning about Israel through STEAM (Science, Technology, Engineering, Arts, Math) Careers.

 - Develop a new connection to modern-day Israel by understanding that Israel is more than a place of religious and historical significance.

 - Identify key cities on a map and recognize their significance as centers of innovation.

 - Articulate ways in which Israel is committed to Tikkun Olam and is making global contributions in and outside of Israel.

 - Create and test prototypes inspired by Israeli inventions.

-DISC is rooted in authentic learning- every lesson reflects challenges and activities that STEAM professionals encounter in Israel today.
+Every lesson reflects challenges and activities that STEAM professionals encounter in Israel today.